mcilloni/fork/README.md

 # License

-The entirety of code in this repository is licensed under MPL 2.0.
+The entirety of code in this repository is licensed under the MPL 2.0.
 See `LICENSE` for more info.